adityabaronia/COFFloader/COFF.md

 				}
 			}
        		```
         - All the external functions(WINAPIs) can be found with this condition.
-It is required to note the ``total number of external functions`` used in object file.
+It is required to note the ``total number of external functions and other external symbols`` used in the object file.
         	- ```c
 				if (sTable->StorageClass == 2 && sTable->SectionNumber == 0) {
 					printf("A value that Microsoft tools use for external symbols\n");
 					externalFuncCount += 1;
 				}
           		 ```
-- One of the important table in COFF is ``relocation table``.
-While interating through the relcoation table all the symbols required by COFF loader to execute object file will be resolved and the reference will be applied.
+- One important table in COFF is the ``relocation table``.
+While iterating through the relocation table all the symbols required by COFF loader to execute the object file will be resolved and the reference will be applied.
-- As discussed while parsing symbol table, symbols are defined somewhere but used somewhere else(mostly test section). **relocation table will tell about where the symbol is used**.
+- As discussed while parsing the symbol table, symbols are defined somewhere but used somewhere else(mostly test section). **The relocation table will tell about where the symbol is used**.
-- Reference to all the imported function are required to make a successful COFF loader.
-To this a seperate GOT(Global offset table) is required, where address of all the imported functions(exteernal function) will be saved.
-To do this again a pointer to pointers valrialbe is required or say an array that can store addresses ``got = calloc(externalFuncCount, 8);``.
+- Reference to all the imported functions is required to make a successful COFF loader.
+To do this, a separate GOT(Global offset table) is required, where the address of all the imported functions(external function) will be saved.
+To do this again a pointer to pointers variable is required or say an array that can store addresses ``got = calloc(externalFuncCount, 8);``.
 - Each section will have some relocation.
-To find the relocation in each e\section again in\terate through each section and find number of relocation in it, Then iterate through those relocations.
+To find the relocation in each section again iterate through each section and find number of relocation in it, Then iterate through those relocations.
 	- ```c
 			for (UINT32 i = 0; i < fheader->numberOfSection; i++) {
    				section_n = (size_t)objFileInMem + (size_t)sizeof(fileHeader) + i * (size_t)sizeof(sectionHeader);